 At the time, Indonesia was led by Suharto, a former military commander who became President 30 years prior.
-In his three decades in power, Suharto governed Indonesia with strong influence, using his military connections to manage dissent and maintain control through a less-than-perfect democratic system.
+In his three decades in power, Suharto ruled Indonesia with a rod of iron, squashing dissent thanks to his connections in the military and maintaining control through a flawed democratic system.
 Suharto resigned in 1998 following widespread rioting, as people had grown weary of corruption and faced the dire economic consequences of the crisis.
 The riots also took on a racial dimension, with many ethnically Chinese Indonesians fleeing the country, fearing for their lives and their property.